Tampa Riverwalk at Night

 We work closely with the Florida Department of Health (FDOH) to ensure that we comply with EPA guidelines for using chlorine and chloramine to disinfect Tampa’s drinking water.

-The next routine change in our water treatment process is scheduled for November 6-27, 2023.
+The next routine change in our water treatment process is scheduled from September 16, 2024, to October 7, 2024.

 Frequently Asked Questions